 (3) collect and vent the emissions from equipment cleaning to an add-on control system as set forth in Paragraph (g) of this Rule; or

 (4) use organic solvents other than listed in Paragraph (d)(1) of this Rule if no more than 60 gallons of fresh solvent shall be used per month.
-Organic solvent that is reused or recycled either onsite or offsite for further use in equipment cleaning or the manufacture of coating, ink, or adhesive shall not be included in this limit.
+Organic solvent reused or recycled either onsite or offsite for further use in equipment cleaning or the manufacture of coating, ink, or adhesive shall not be included in this limit.

 (e) Any cleaning material of the nine cleaning operations listed in Paragraph (b) of this Rule shall have:

-(1) volatile organic compounds content that does not exceed 0.42 pounds per gallon; or
+(1) volatile organic compounds content not exceeding 0.42 pounds per gallon; or

 (2) composite vapor limit of eight millimeters of mercury (mmHg) at 20 degrees Celsius.